emerald-dao/beginner-cadence-course/chapter2/day3/README.md

 ## Optionals

 Okay, so now we're on optionals.
-Shit.
+Crap.
 Optionals are SO important, but can be tricky.
 You will probably encounter optionals in everything you do in Cadence.
 Most of the time, it will be because of dictionaries.

 An `optional type` in Cadence is represented with a `?`.
 It means: "It is either the type it's saying, or `nil`".
 Jacob, what the heck did you just say?
 Let's take a look:

 ```swift
 var name: String? = "Jacob"
 ```
 Notice the `?` after the `String`.
-That means: "the variable name is either a `String`, or it is `nil`."
+That means: "the variable `name` is either a `String`, or it is `nil`."
 Obviously, we know it's a `String` because it's equal to "Jacob".
 But we can also have something like this:
 ```swift
 var name: String? = nil
 ```